 Getting teachers to teach about China

-Yuan Nansheng (second from left), consul general of China at San Francisco, joins discussion with US middle school teachers on how to strengthen American students' recognition and understanding about China during the 2014 Teachers Workshop at Silicon Valley Community Foundation’s San Mateo Conference Center in San Mateo, California on Monday.
-Lian zi / China Daily
+Yuan Nansheng (center), consul general of China at San Francisco, joins discussion with US middle school teachers on how to strengthen American students' understanding about China during the 2014 Teachers Workshop at Silicon Valley Community Foundation's San Mateo Conference Center in San Mateo, California on Monday.
+Lian Zi / China Daily

 Yuan Nansheng, consul general of China in San Francisco, who attended the workshop, told China Daily that people, especially young students, from the two sides should strengthen their appreciation and understanding of one another's countries.